chrisparsons83/FFDiscordClub/rules.md

 ## 16. Re-Entry

 16.1.
-If a member leaves the league for a season, when applying for re-entry, their past seasons will not count towards priority placement.
+If a member leaves the league for a season, when applying for re-entry, their past seasons may optionally count towards priority placement at the discretion of the commissioners.

 16.2.
 Members removed from the FFDiscord Club for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.